TaylanUB/scheme-bytestructures/README.md

 1. Extract the bytevector, offset, and descriptor of `bytestructure`.
    Let us call the triple of these values the *working set*.

-2. If no indices are left, return the working as three values.
+2. If no indices are left, return the working set as three values.

 3. Apply the `unwrapper` procedure of the descriptor to the bytevector, the offset, and the first index.
 The return values